 ‘The New Students' Centre must have the highest design quality, environmental sustainability and procurement approach; creating a contemporary, innovative and exciting student environment.’
 (LSE, October 2010.)

-The design team has taken a particularly proactive role.
+The design team took a particularly proactive role.
 Sustainability measures incorporated into the design include a combined heat and power unit (CHP) to generate both heat and electricity, photovoltaic (PV) panels on the roof, and a rainwater/greywater harvesting system to reduce water consumption.
 The design also facilitates natural ventilation and cooling.

 The building’s key environmental features include: